Getty Images (NYSE:GETY) Sees Unusually-High Trading Volume

-Getty Images Holdings, Inc. (NYSE:GETY – Get Free Report) saw unusually-strong trading volume on Thursday .
-Approximately 159,827 shares traded hands during trading, a decline of 52% from the previous session’s volume of 329,930 shares.The stock last traded at $4.81 and had previously closed at $4.99.
+Getty Images Holdings, Inc. (NYSE:GETY – Get Free Report) shares saw unusually-strong trading volume on Wednesday .
+Approximately 633,422 shares changed hands during trading, an increase of 64% from the previous session’s volume of 387,301 shares.The stock last traded at $4.07 and had previously closed at $3.98.

-Several research analysts have issued reports on the company.
-Benchmark raised their target price on Getty Images from $7.00 to $8.00 and gave the stock a “buy” rating in a research report on Friday, March 15th.
-Wedbush restated an “outperform” rating and issued a $7.70 price objective on shares of Getty Images in a research report on Friday, March 15th.
-Finally, Citigroup upped their price target on Getty Images from $5.50 to $6.00 and gave the stock a “buy” rating in a research note on Friday, March 15th.
-Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus target price of $6.35.
+A number of research firms recently weighed in on GETY.
+Benchmark increased their price target on Getty Images from $7.00 to $8.00 and gave the company a “buy” rating in a research report on Friday, March 15th.
+Citigroup upped their price target on shares of Getty Images from $5.50 to $6.00 and gave the company a “buy” rating in a research report on Friday, March 15th.
+Finally, Wedbush reiterated an “outperform” rating and set a $7.70 price objective on shares of Getty Images in a research report on Friday, March 15th.
+Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $6.35.

-Getty Images (NYSE:GETY – Get Free Report) last posted its quarterly earnings data on Thursday, March 14th.
-The company reported $0.09 EPS for the quarter.
-The business had revenue of $225.94 million during the quarter, compared to the consensus estimate of $227.00 million.
-Getty Images had a net margin of 2.11% and a return on equity of 9.30%.
-As a group, equities research analysts forecast that Getty Images Holdings, Inc. will post 0.06 EPS for the current year.
+Getty Images (NYSE:GETY – Get Free Report) last announced its quarterly earnings data on Thursday, March 14th.
+The company reported $0.09 earnings per share (EPS) for the quarter.
+Getty Images had a return on equity of 9.30% and a net margin of 2.11%.
+The business had revenue of $225.94 million during the quarter, compared to analyst estimates of $227.00 million.
+As a group, analysts expect that Getty Images Holdings, Inc. will post 0.06 EPS for the current fiscal year.

-In related news, CAO Chris Hoel sold 32,663 shares of the stock in a transaction on Wednesday, March 20th.
-The shares were sold at an average price of $5.00, for a total transaction of $163,315.00.
-Following the sale, the chief accounting officer now directly owns 53,626 shares of the company’s stock, valued at $268,130.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-In related news, CAO Chris Hoel sold 32,663 shares of Getty Images stock in a transaction on Wednesday, March 20th.
+In related news, Director Chinh Chu sold 238,520 shares of the stock in a transaction that occurred on Wednesday, March 20th.
+The stock was sold at an average price of $4.95, for a total value of $1,180,674.00.
+Following the transaction, the director now owns 9,598,182 shares in the company, valued at $47,511,000.90.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In related news, Director Chinh Chu sold 238,520 shares of the company’s stock in a transaction on Wednesday, March 20th.
+The shares were sold at an average price of $4.95, for a total value of $1,180,674.00.
+Following the completion of the sale, the director now directly owns 9,598,182 shares in the company, valued at $47,511,000.90.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CAO Chris Hoel sold 32,663 shares of the firm’s stock in a transaction dated Wednesday, March 20th.
 The shares were sold at an average price of $5.00, for a total value of $163,315.00.
-Following the sale, the chief accounting officer now owns 53,626 shares of the company’s stock, valued at approximately $268,130.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, SVP Kenneth Arrigo Mainardis sold 33,177 shares of the company’s stock in a transaction dated Monday, March 18th.
-The stock was sold at an average price of $4.64, for a total transaction of $153,941.28.
-Following the transaction, the senior vice president now owns 261,560 shares of the company’s stock, valued at approximately $1,213,638.40.
+Following the transaction, the chief accounting officer now owns 53,626 shares in the company, valued at $268,130.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 364,887 shares of company stock valued at $1,798,174 over the last ninety days.
-Company insiders own 13.00% of the company’s stock.
+Insiders sold a total of 578,550 shares of company stock worth $2,706,720 in the last three months.
+13.00% of the stock is owned by insiders.

-Several large investors have recently added to or reduced their stakes in the stock.
-Skandinaviska Enskilda Banken AB publ purchased a new stake in Getty Images in the third quarter valued at $26,000.
-UBS Group AG purchased a new position in Getty Images during the first quarter worth about $28,000.
-Tower Research Capital LLC TRC acquired a new stake in shares of Getty Images during the third quarter valued at about $28,000.
-Lazard Asset Management LLC acquired a new position in Getty Images during the second quarter worth $41,000.
-Finally, Delphia USA Inc. acquired a new stake in shares of Getty Images in the first quarter valued at $64,000.
-43.17% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in the stock.
+Skandinaviska Enskilda Banken AB publ acquired a new position in Getty Images in the 3rd quarter valued at $26,000.
+Tower Research Capital LLC TRC bought a new position in shares of Getty Images in the third quarter worth about $28,000.
+UBS Group AG bought a new position in shares of Getty Images in the first quarter worth about $28,000.
+Lazard Asset Management LLC acquired a new position in shares of Getty Images during the 2nd quarter worth about $41,000.
+Finally, State Street Corp bought a new stake in Getty Images during the 3rd quarter valued at approximately $73,000.
+Institutional investors own 45.75% of the company’s stock.

 Getty Images Company Profile